wp-plugins/spectacula-page-widget/readme.txt

 == Screenshots ==

 == Upgrade Notice ==

+= 1.0.6 =
+Found a problem with some of my logic that resulted in the widget not showing up when it would otherwise be expected to.
+Fixed it.
+[JRW]

 = 1.0.5 =
 Very minor change to bypass a problem I had where a page_id is passed to register_sidebar as part of another plug-in I'm working on and thus interrupts my page_id for this plug-in.
 [JRW]